jasonpereira96/zaya/code-review.md

+### Note: Some of the line numbers have changed due to the latest commits

 - **/apis/assistants/index.js** - some HTTP verbs are all small and some are all caps.
 - **/apis/assistants/index.js** (Line 82) - handOver -> handover.
 The spelling of handover is inconsistent.
 - **/apis/assistants/index.js** (Line 104) - replace the if check with `status = status || "";` More readable.